6-36 Limiting exposure to fire gases

 - awareness training on topics such as the properties of fire gases, recognizing potential exposure hazards, and signs and symptoms of exposure

-- air monitoring to detect fire gas levels
+- air monitoring (including at the rehab area) to detect fire gas levels

-- protocols for respiratory protection, scene decontamination, personal protective equipment, transportation of contaminated equipment and personal decontamination
+- protocols for respiratory protection, on-scene decontamination of equipment and personnel, personal protective equipment, transportation of contaminated equipment and post-event decontamination

 - reporting and documentation of air sampling and exposure